-Below sums up what first-time offenders in Montreal can expect if caught driving under the influence of alcohol (or medication or drugs), in other words, exceeding the blood alcohol limit allowed in Quebec.
+Below sums up what first-time offenders in Montreal can expect if caught driving under the influence of alcohol (also medications or drugs), in other words, exceeding the blood alcohol limit allowed in Quebec.

 Upon Arrest—Immediate License Suspension and Car Seizure

 If pulled over by the police, drinking and driving laws in Quebec stipulate that you'll have your driving privileges immediately suspended for 90 days or more and have your car seized, even with no prior impaired driving offenses, if:

 - you exceed the maximum blood alcohol content allowed by law

 - you are a new driver (i.e., in possession of a learner's permit or a probationary license) and have any alcohol in your blood

 - you refuse to submit to a Breathalyzer test